VentureTech/proteus-docs/0/guides/Java-Development.md

 ---

 # Overview
 This unit introduces advanced Java features and idioms, Linux basics, and some good software engineering practices.
-Use the given references, plus any others you find, to learn about the topics mentioned here.  *Explore the first part of each section fully (up to “Other References”), and peruse the Other References sections as needed.*  There is *much* information available about Java and software engineering; focus especially (but not only) on the information you need to complete the exercises at the end.
+Use the given references, plus any others you find, to learn about the topics mentioned here.  *Explore the first part of each section fully (up to "Other References"), and peruse the Other References sections as needed.*  There is *much* information available about Java and software engineering; focus especially (but not only) on the information you need to complete the exercises at the end.

 # Environment
 While you could theoretically develop Java applications on any platform, you will find it helpful to use the same environment as other VentureTech engineers.